COVERING YOUR DOMESTIC PARTNER

 Q: What are the requirements for obtaining coverage for my domestic partner?

-A: You must be an active employee or College faculty retiree in order to apply for domestic partnership coverage.
-You and your partner must also satisfy the requirements of a domestic partnership established by NYSHIP.
+A: You and your partner must satisfy the requirements of a domestic partnership established by NYSHIP.
 NYSHIP defines a domestic partnership as a lifetime relationship in which you and your partner are 18 years of age or older, live together, are financially interdependent, unmarried and not related in a way that would bar marriage.

 Q: How do I document that I have a domestic partner?